fakob/MoviePrint_v004/README.md

 MoviePrint is using openCV as the roadmap includes utilising computer vision algorithms.

+### Privacy
+MoviePrint does not collect any data.
+All work including detection is done in the app itself (Note: It currently connets on startup to fonts.googleapis.com due to a dependency to semantic ui a ui framework.)

 ### Please give feedback
 As **we are not collecting any data** from you, **we are dependent on you talking to us**.
 If you have a minute, we would very much appreciate if you tell us